Alleviant632/Lostlore-Lands-Worldbuilding/Geography.md

 ## The Forest

-This continent is directly behind the Island of a Thousand Mountains, depending on where you are looking from.
-The island almost seems to hide the landmass behind it.
 The Forest is a large continent with tons of different biomes (I will have to do some research).
-At the outer edges, the trees are normal-sized but grow larger the futher in you go.
+At the outer edges, the trees are normal-sized but grow larger the further in you go.

-## The Lost Islands
+## Puryvia and the Puryvian Isles

-I don't have a title for this yet, or most landmasses.
-This is the location where the Peryvians used to live before their continent was sunk and all knowledge and resources lost.
-Several small islands scattered about with varying levels of occupation.
-These were either islands before the continent vanidhed or were somehow protected and still remain.
+The only thing left on the left side of the map after Puryvia Vanished is the Puryvian Isles, a few scattered islands where the entirety of Puryvian crops and animal husbandry is.
+Now, docks and homeships build out from the islands or make their own "towns" on the sea.

 ## Ships

-I don't know where else to put this so here.
-There are a great many ships in the Peryvian fleets.
-Most of them are variations of houseboats.
-I don't imagine many Peryvians are pirate-like, but some certainly are.
-There are at least two notable ones in my mind that are plot-relavent.
+There are a great many ships surrounding the Puryvian Isles, home to many Puryvian families and small villages.
+On these homeships, families often have their own gardens and are often fairly self-sustaining.
+I don't imagine many Puryvians are pirate-like, but some certainly are.
+There are at least two notable ships in my mind that are plot-relavent.

 ### The Crimson Compass